Abrázame Fuerte

 "Abrázame Fuerte" (English: Hold Me Tight) is a ballad written by Jorge Luis Piloto, produced by Rudy Pérez and performed by Puerto Rican-American singer Lourdes Robles.
-The song was released as the second single from Robles' second studio album Imágenes (1990) and became her first number-one song in the Billboard Top Latin Songs chart in the United States and her biggest hit.
+The song was released as the second single from Robles' second studio album Imágenes (1990) and became her first number-one song on the Billboard Top Latin Songs chart in the United States and her biggest hit.

 The song debuted in the Billboard Top Latin Songs chart (formerly Hot Latin Tracks) chart at number 20 in the week of September 29, 1990, climbing to the top ten three weeks later.
 "Abrázame Fuerte" peaked at number-one on December 1, 1990, replacing "Entrégate" by Mexican performer Luis Miguel and being succeeded by "Es Demasiado Tarde" by Mexican singer-songwriter Ana Gabriel the following week.